FAQ

 Can my escort claim for expenses?

 In order for your escort's expenses to be reimbursed, we will require a letter from your Doctor, confirming that you will need an escort.
-Once this has been received, the Chairman will authorise your escort's expenses on the day of your appeal hearing.
+Once this has been received, the Chairperson will authorise your escort's expenses on the day of your appeal hearing.
 Your escort will be unable to claim expenses unless a Doctor's letter has been approved.

 How can I withdraw my appeal?